HORNETJOE/lifecycle-models/README.md

     - Expense of implementing prototyping

 ### Spiral
+- It is combining elements of both design and prototyping-in-stages, in an effort to combine advantages of top-down and bottom-up concepts.
+This model of development combines the features of the prototyping model and the waterfall model.

+- Advanatges

+-Disadvantages

 ### Rapid Application Development (RAD)
+-

+- Advanatges

+-Disadvantages

 ### Traditional X Agile
+-

+- Advanatges

+-Disadvantages

 ### Formal / Light Formal
+-

+- Advanatges

+-Disadvantages